Scroll down the page links in the cYs Journal to view

 Accordingly, it is recognised by the Health and Family Welfare Department of the Government of Tamil Nadu.
 The KYM also provides ongoing training and consultation on a number of special projects, including for example, training programmes for teachers of children with learning difficulties.
 In addition it offers a special two year teacher training diploma course in Yoga studies.

 In 1999 due to the tremendous interest in Vedic Chanting a separate unit called Vedavani was established solely to teach Vedic Chanting with specialised teachers in individual and small group situations.

 Under Desikachar’s guidance the KYM and Vedavani developed into important teaching and therapeutic healthcare centres receiving students from all over the world as well as India.

 From teaching visits to many counties around the world, TKV Desikachar came to be recognized as an authority in Yoga and Vedic Chanting, representing his father’s teachings in prestigious international conventions and conferences.
 He authorised numerous books based on his lectures and was frequently invited to contribute interviews on Yoga health, psychology and spirituality to Indian newspapers and journals both in English and Tamil.

 The year 2006 marked the thirtieth anniversary of Krishnamacharya Yoga Mandiram.
 To honour this occasion and acknowledge TKV Desikachar’s outstanding contribution to the world of yoga, a special commemorative book ” TKV Desikachar – A Tribute” was released at London on 31st March 2006.
-This tribute was made possible through the generous support of students and well-wishers from around the world.

 To download the book “TKV Desikachar – A Tribute” as a PDF please click here